ObolNetwork/obol-docs/docs/advanced/quickstart-split.md

 ---
-sidebar_position: 3
+sidebar_position: 8
 description: Split existing validator keys
 ---

-# Split existing validator private keys
+# Split validator private keys

 :::caution
 Charon is in a beta state and should be used with caution according to its [Terms of Use](https://obol.tech/terms.pdf).